C u s t o m P r i c i n g

 1/16" X 3/8" #6AL4V titanium rings

-Bra/Bikini Top Measurements
+Bra and Bikini Top Measurements

-Bras and bikini tops are tricky because each woman is different and each bra has to fit well, look good, be comfortable, and provide support.
-Some have adjustable leather ties for the top and bottom, some do not.
-Some are knitted with a double-knit for more modesty, some can make cleavage where there was none before.
-Because of this, the following instructions will only produce a rough estimate of price for a single-knit bikini top with leather ties for top and bottom.
+Because of this, the following instructions will only produce a rough estimate of price for a single-knit bikini top with leather or satin ties for top and bottom.
 After taking these measurements, contact me for pricing and style options.
-Incidentally, steps 2, 3, 4, and 12 will yield your actual bra size.
+As an added bonus steps 2, 3, 4, and 12 will yield your actual bra size.
 Most women don't know their own bra size, and even fewer know how to properly measure for it.

 1) Put on your best bra.
 Measure under the bust from the boning or seam under one arm to the other and note this measurement in inches.